Best Boot Knife Reviews in 2024: Top 5 Models

 Neck knife

 These usually feature very small and appear in a hole under the handle for a chain or lanyard.
-Unlike boot knives, they often remain single-edged and are no more than four inches long.
+Unlike knives, they often remain single-edged and are no more than four inches long.

 Compact style